mainwp/mainwp-child/readme.txt

 * Added: Support for the new WP Rocket features
 * Added: "Currently connected to" check in the Server Information
 * Fixed: PHP Notice
-* Removed: Unnecesary checks in the Server Information page
+* Removed: Unnecessary checks in the Server Information page

 = 3.1.4 - 5-9-16 =
 * Updated: function execute_snippet() extracted to a separate file